CharissaHollister/Team-Profile-Generator/README.md

 THEN I am prompted to enter the intern’s name, ID, email, and school, and I am taken back to the menu WHEN I decide to finish building my team
 THEN I exit the application, and the HTML is generated

----

-In order to succeed in this Challenge, you’ll apply the following skills:

-Build an entire application using object-oriented programming (OOP), separating data and functionality into different constructor functions.

-Use modern ES6 class syntax to implement inheritance between classes.

-Verify that your code works as intended through automated tests using the Jest framework.

-Take user input and use template literals to dynamically generate an entire HTML page directly from the command line.